 We are on the way to a new balance.
 The big global demographic transition that the world entered more than two centuries ago is then coming to an end.
 This new equilibrium is different from the one in the past when it was the very high mortality that kept population growth in check.
 In the new balance, it will be low fertility that keeps population changes small.

 In 1950 there were 2.5 billion people on the planet.
-Now in 2022, there are around 8 billion.
+Now, there are more than 8 billion.
 By the end of the century, the UN expects a global population of around 10.4 billion.
 This visualization of the population pyramid makes it possible to understand this enormous global transformation.

 Population pyramids visualize the demographic structure of a population.
 The width represents the size of the population of a given age; women on the right and men on the left.
 The bottom layer represents the number of newborns and above it, you find the numbers of older cohorts.
 Represented in this way the population structure of societies with high mortality rates resembled a pyramid – this is how this famous type of visualization got its name.